ShyamGadde/kata-scraper/katas/grasshopper-terminal-game-combat-function-1/README.md

 ## Description

-Create a combat function that takes the player's current health and the amount of damage recieved, and returns the player's new health.
+Create a combat function that takes the player's current health and the amount of damage received, and returns the player's new health.
 Health can't be less than <b>0<b>.